maxandersen/jbosstools-gitmigration/FAQ.md

 # I hate this split, why can't we just have everything in one big repo ?

-There are more than a few resources for this:
+There are more than a few reasons for this:

 1) The big repository made svn slow - it also makes Git slow (yes, its that big!)